 How safe is nicotinamide riboside?

-Niagen® is also the only form of nicotinamide riboside to be successfully notified to the FDA as Generally Recognized As Safe (GRAS).
-A FDA no objection to a GRAS notification is a recognition of the quality of the science and the safety of the ingredient.
+Niagen® is also the only form of NR to be successfully notified to the FDA as Generally Recognized As Safe (GRAS).
+An FDA no-objection to a GRAS notification is also a recognition of the quality of the science and the safety of the ingredient.

 cGMP regulations require manufacturers to take proactive steps to guarantee the identity, strength, quality, and purity of their products.

-It’s also important to note that niacin and nicotinamide have been around for many years and appear in many different products, such as multivitamins and breakfast cereals.
+Niacin and nicotinamide have been around for many years and appear in many different products, such as multivitamins and breakfast cereals.
 As such, the FDA considers these vitamin B3 forms to be safe and has “grandfathered” their use.
-Nicotinamide riboside and NMN, however are much newer, and don’t enjoy the long history of use as the other vitamin B3s.
-But unlike Niagen®, NMN has not been subjected to any regulatory review by any authoritative government body anywhere.
-Therefore, the safety of NMN as a NAD+ precursor supplement is unknown and unproven at this time.

 The future of nicotinamide riboside.

-Nicotinamide riboside continues to be the one ingredient at the center of the NAD+ conversation with several completed human trials and many more underway.
-It’s only a matter of time before nicotinamide riboside starts to raise possibilities as a more holistic approach to maintaining general health.
+It’s only a matter of time before NR starts to raise possibilities as a more holistic approach to wellness.